 The JST has also considerably strengthened our Fundraising Team – and continues to do so – so we can raise funds from higher value applications and major donors, alongside our more established gifts from smaller contributors.

 The combined impact of this work has increased our core income by around £1m per year.
 Reflecting this, our forecast (unaudited) results for the financial year ending March 2019 will see a break-even result, with income and costs balanced at £3.9m.
-This is over a £1m more than our average income in the period FY11 to FY14 but, despite this progress, the JST is still c. £0.5m short of its income target and has, as a consequence, still been unable to build the reserves it needs.
+This is over a £1m more than our average income in the period Financial Year 2011 to Financial Year 2014 but, despite this progress, the JST is still c. £0.5m short of its income target and has, as a consequence, still been unable to build the reserves it needs.

-Without these reserves, the JST is vulnerable to shock and in the last 18 months, financial pressure has increased because of a number of unplanned engineering works (£700k of unplanned engineering works during late 2017/ early 2018) on both ships.
-These have totalled c. £1m.
+Without these reserves, the JST is vulnerable to shock and in the last 18 months, financial pressure has increased because of a number of unplanned engineering works during 2016, 2017 and 2018 on both ships.
+Across three financial years, these have totalled nearly £1m.
 As we have not had the funds readily available to service this work, our trade creditor balance (debts owed to people who have provided us with goods or services) has increased significantly.
 One key test of solvency is being able to pay your debts when they fall due, so it is important that the JST can show continued progress in reducing trade creditor debts.